richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `Use common sense and BE CONSISTENT.`
  * [2] The GNU coding standards, by Free Software Foundation, Inc., http://www.gnu.org/prep/standards, `[...]  whatever style you use, please use it consistently, since a mixture of styles within one program tends to look ugly.`
+ * [3] 'R packages' by Hadley Wickham, O'Reilly Media, Inc., 2015, Chapter 3, paragraph 'Code Style': `You don't have to use my style, but I strongly recommend that you use a consistent style and document it`